 The next step is to file a complaint with the Federal Communications Commission (FCC) about the spam text.

 While we’re on the subject of do not call lists, it’s worth bringing it up.
 According to the list’s rules, telemarketers and other unwanted companies can’t call you if you put your phone number on it.
 Text messages, on the other hand, are not covered.
 The Do Not Call feature is unnecessary if you’re solely concerned about receiving spam SMS.

 How To Stop Spam Texts: 8 Do’s and Don’ts

-Don’t reply directly to any spam text message
+- Don’t make an attempt to reply to any spam text directly

-Look for the company’s phone number and call them to see if the request is authentic.
+You can go check the company’s phone number and call to see if their request is authentic.
 Keep the number out of your contact list.

-Don’t click on any links in the text message
+- Don’t click on the URLs that come via text messages